Family research in Castelcivita, Campania, Italy

 S. NICOLA DI BARI – Via P. Costantino, 2

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Castelcivita area , write to castelcivita@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Castelcivita area, write to castelcivita@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Castelcivita forum:
+Messages from other visitors in Castelcivita

-11 thoughts on “Genealogy in Castelcivita”
+11 comments on “Genealogy in Castelcivita”

-My husband and i will be making our first trip to Italy in September/October 2024 to learn about my fathers family…as I grew up knowing very little.
+1. My husband and i will be making our first trip to Italy in September/October 2024 to learn about my fathers family…as I grew up knowing very little.
 I have recently found the following: most all my fathers family is from Castelcivita.
 My Grandfather’s name was Francescantonio Alonzo and my paternal grandmother’s name was Francesca Mae Mambuca.
 I have not had any luck finding relatives on the Mambuca side.
 They had 9 children my father Feliciantonio being the youngest of 9 born June 7 1887.
 My paternal Great Grandparent’s are Nicola Alonzo and Margherita Vincenzo….they had 5 children my grandfather Francescantonio being the youngest of the 5 children.
 My paternal Great Great Grandfather was Felice Alonzo…i have not located my Great Great grandmother’s name.
 They had 1 son Nicola who is my Great grandfather.

 My Great Great Maternal Grandparent’s are Giovanni Vincenzo and Nicoletta Tancredi they had 8 children with my maternal great grandmother Margherita being the second oldest of 8.